malvag/distributed-ml-bench/README.md

 The `num_replicas_in_sync` equals the number of devices that are used in the [all-reduce]() operation.
 We have used the `tf.distribute.MultiWorkerMirroredStrategy` API and with the help of this strategy, a Keras model that was designed to run on a single worker can seamlessly work on multiple workers with minimal code changes.

 We have also enabled automatic data sharding by setting `tf.data.experimental.AutoShardPolicy` to `AutoShardPolicy.DATA`.
-You can read about it [here](https://www.tensorflow.org/api_docs/python/tf/data/experimental/DistributeOptions).
+This setting does shards by elements produced by the dataset.
+Each worker will process the whole dataset and discard the portion that is not for itself.
+You can read more about it [here](https://www.tensorflow.org/api_docs/python/tf/data/experimental/DistributeOptions).

 ```python
 with strategy.scope():